 Transfer Learning: The New Way

-The next step was to use a pre-trained model that had been trained on imagenet (a large collection of photographs).
-While these weren't medical iamges, they did share some properties with medical images like having edges and basic textures.
-So we would:
+The next step was to start from a model pre-trained on ImageNet (a large collection of ordinary photographs).
+These weren't medical images, but they shared low-level properties with them—edges, basic textures.
+So the recipe became:

 1. Start with a model that has already learned general representations of photographic structure